JPro-one/HelloJPro/README.md

 In the unzipped folder you can find a start-script: `bin/start.sh`

-By running `./bin/start.sh` you start the JPRO Server on your server.
+By running `./bin/start.sh` you start the JPro Server on your server.

-The JPRO Server is now ready to server your URLs entered in your browser.
+The JPro Server is now ready to server your URLs entered in your browser.

 ```bash
 ./bin/start.sh